 Jeff Pierce further strengthens his commitment to the Wilmot Cancer Institute by joining the board.
 He became involved with the Cancer Institute several years ago after losing both his father and a longtime friend to cancer.
 He has been a member of the discovery Ball Corporate Underwriting Committee and his wife, Patrice, was previously co-chair of the Ball Culinary and Decorating Committee.
 Jeff is senior vice president of UBS Financial Services and serves on the board for Irondequoit Country Club.

-Larry Rabinowitz is a vice president and senior trust officer at JPMorgan and joined the board after learning of the quality of care and research offered at the Wilmot Cancer Institute.
+Larry Rabinowitz is a Senior Vice President, U.S. Trust, Bank of America Private Wealth Management and joined the board after learning of the quality of care and research offered at the Wilmot Cancer Institute.
 He has had several colleagues and close friends affected by cancer and was interested in being involved with an organization that is making an impact on this disease.
 He is a former president of the Estate Planning Council of Rochester and serves on the board of the Jewish Home of Rochester and formerly served on the board of Lifetime Care.
 His wife, Karen, is an attorney at the University of Rochester and they live in Brighton with their three children.

 Donald Rhoda, owner of The Red Barn Gentlemen’s Apparel store in Pittsford Plaza, continues his support of the Wilmot Cancer Institute through his work on the board.
 Don served as a member of the Campaign Steering Committee and he and his wife, Pamela, have been active on Discovery Ball planning committees, also serving as co-chairs of the 2006 Ball.
 He is very active in the community, supporting various organizations such as the Epilepsy Foundation and George Eastman House.